 NOTE: When the

-duplicate card is received, forward a copy to the Bureau of
+duplicate card is received, forward a copy to HR.

 Copy of your Driver License or State-Issued Identification Card,